 - ORGSTUDY 299 (1 credit; CR/NC): Undergraduate Internship (not counted toward OS major requirements)

-- Notify the Student Services Coordinator prior to starting the internship indicating the organization and the dates and work hours per week for the internship.
+- It is preferred that students notify the OS advisor prior to starting the internship if you plan to use OS 299 credit.
 The internship must total at least 320 hours overall in order to receive OS 299 credit.

-- Your internship supervisor must send an email to the Student Services Coordinator at the conclusion of the internship indicating that the internship was completed with 320+ hours worked.
+- Your internship supervisor must send an email to the OS advisor at the conclusion of the internship indicating that the internship was completed with 320+ hours worked.

-- The Student Services Coordinator will create a permission for you to register for ORGSTUDY 299 (1 Credit, non-graded, not counted toward OS requirements), and you will register on Wolverine Access.
+- The OS advisor will create a permission for you to register for ORGSTUDY 299 (1 Credit, non-graded, not counted toward OS requirements), and you will register on Wolverine Access.
 Unless you indicate otherwise, the permission will be entered for Fall term following the internship, in order to avoid additional tuition charges for Spring or Summer.

 - ORGSTUDY 499 (1-4 Credits; graded): Independent Study (not counted toward OS major requirements).